exercism/gleam-test-runner/README.md

 To run the tests to verify the behavior of the test runner, do the following:

+1. Ensure you have Gleam, Erlang, and jq installed on your macOS, Linux, or similar machine.
 1. Open a terminal in the project's root
 2. Run `./bin/setup-locally.sh`
 3. Run `./bin/run-tests.sh`